joshbode/kics-app-examples/README.md

-# KICS App Examples
+# KSOS App Examples

-This repository contains a set of application examples for the KICS platform.
+This repository contains a set of application examples for the KSOS platform.

 # Example structure #

 ### **Generic Applications** ###